amimaro/repy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* Please, don't execute any script if you aren't 100% sure
+* Please, don't execute any script if you aren't 100% sure.
 * [Influences](https://github.com/iagocavalcante/set-windows-enviroment)
 * Why repy?
-Hmm...Sound like "happy"
+Hmm...Sound like "happy".
 * [But why the beet logo?](https://translate.google.com/#auto/en/repy)